 But what should you expect if visiting Italy this summer?
 We will answer some common questions below, with regular updates to this blog post as the situation on the ground evolves.
+Planning a fall trip?
+Take a look at our “Travel to Italy Fall 2021: Covid-19 and What to Expect” update.

 Italy’s Current Covid Rules and Restrictions